Collector's Vision Ceramics for the Qianlong Emperor

 Publisher/Date: School of Oriental & African Studies, (2002)

-Format/Condition: New paperback book with dust jacket is in Fine condition.
+Format/Condition: New paperback book with dust jacket is in Near Fine: dust jacket and cover rippled. barely noticeable.
 120 pages, notes, bibliography.
 Profusely illustrated with color photos and complete descriptions of 102, including makers marks

 Description: excerpt from the text: